Studio Modijefsky City Hub Tiled Floor

 Homage to Himeji

 The warm grey tones of fired clay is the focus of Japanese company Koyo Seiga.
 This raw material is from Himeji in an area serviced by the clear Ichi-kawa River which hosts an abundance of high-quality clay.
 The clay is first oxidation fired and subsequently reduction smoked in a Koyo kiln to produce beautiful and highly durable Ibushi Kawara tiles.
-Continue reading Homage to Himeji
+Koyo Seiga, established in 1923, … Continue reading Homage to Himeji

 Conserving Character at The Corn Stores

 The future now looks different for this Grade II listed building.
 Once left derelict and dilapidated, it has had the life breathed back into it by the folks from Rarebreed.
 This team of friends sought out Quadrant Design to reform it into “a sanctuary of good food, world-class drinks, and great company”.
-Continue reading Conserving Character at The Corn Stores
+Their aim was to restore the property to its original open and industrial … Continue reading Conserving Character at The Corn Stores

 Tin tile splashback